atul-anurag-sharma/atulanurag/content/teaching/njit/_index.md

 ---
 title: Past Courses
 view: article-grid
-summary: Courses I have taught at the New Jersey Institute of Technology.
+summary: Courses taught at the New Jersey Institute of Technology & Ramapo College of New Jersey.
 ---